-Argentina, the second largest country by land and third largest by population in South America, had the third highest GDP per capita in Latin America in 2020.
+Argentina, the second largest country by land and third largest by population in South America, had the third highest GDP per capita in Latin America in 2021.
 The capital, Buenos Aires, and its surrounding suburbs, account for nearly one-third of the country's population.
 Alberto Fernando assumed the Presidency in December 2019.

-In CY 2020, the US exported \$144 million dollars in food and agricultural products to Argentina against Argentina's exports to the U.S. of \$1.79 billion.
-Major US exports to Argentina include seeds, food ingredients, prepared food, alcoholic beverages, and livestock genetics.
+In CY 2021, the U.S. exported \$169 million dollars in food and agricultural products to Argentina against Argentina's exports to the U.S. of \$2.1 billion.
+Major U.S. exports to Argentina include planting seeds, food ingredients, prepared food, milled grains and products, and dextrins, peptons, and proteins.

-The Argentine Food Code (Código Alimentario Argentino - CAA) is the guiding legislation for the production, processing and marketing of both domestic and imported food and beverage products.
+The Argentine Food Code (Código Alimentario Argentino - CAA) is the guiding legislation for the production, processing, and marketing of both domestic and imported food and beverage products.
 The CAA also incorporates regulations and standards agreed upon within MERCOSUR, a South American trading bloc which includes Argentina, Brazil, Paraguay, and Uruguay.
-In June 2019, MERCOSUR and the EU announced an agreement on an FTA which is still pending ratification by EU member countries.
-In December 2020, the Fernandez administration signaled a desire to proceed with implementation.
+In June 2019, MERCOSUR and the EU announced an agreement on an Free Trade Area which is still pending ratification by EU member countries.
+In December 2020, the Fernandez administration signaled a desire to proceed with implementation, but no progress has been made so far.